 The state of Florida doesn't offer a single set of requirements for people who want to substitute teach.
-Instead, each county has a set of requirements so it is key for applicants to choose which district they want to teach in before beginning the certification process.
+Each county has its own requirements, and it is key for applicants to choose which district they want to teach in before beginning the process.

 Florida Substitute Teacher Salary Information and Requirements

 |Average Salary for Substitute Teachers in Florida (2017)*||$25,800|

 |Required Degree||Varies by district|

 |Testing Requirements||Varies by district|